holepunchto/bare/README.md

 The current user environment.
 If modified, the changes will be visible to JavaScript and native code running in the current process, including threads, but will not be reflected outside of it.

-#### `process.data`

-The current thread-local user data.
-If modified, the changes will be visible to JavaScript and native code running in the current thread.
-See [User data](#user-data) for more information.

 #### `process.versions`

 An object containing the version strings of :pear:.js and its dependencies.